MicrosoftDocs/azure-devops-docs/docs/repos/security/github-advanced-security-code-scanning.md

 The Advanced Security tab under Repos in Azure DevOps is the hub to view your code scanning alerts.
 Select the **Code scanning** tab to view scanning alerts.
 You can filter by branch, state, pipeline, rule type, and severity.

 There's no effect to results if pipelines or branches are renamed - it may take up to 24 hours before the new name is displayed.

+If you choose to run custom CodeQL queries, there is not by default a separate filter for alerts generated from different query packs.
+You can filter by rule, which is distinct for each query.

 ![Screenshot of code scanning alerts for a repository](./media/code-scanning-alerts.png)